Why Upgrade from Dentures to Dental Implants?

 We’ve already mentioned the shortcomings of traditional dentures.
 In a nutshell, the virtue of modern dental implants is that they eliminate those shortcomings.

 Patients have a firmer bite and can eat anything they want.
-Permanent tooth implants don’t slip and embarrass the person who has them, nor do they lead to unwanted changes in the shape of the face.
+Permanent tooth implants don’t slip and embarrass the person who has them, nor do they lead to unwanted dramatic changes in the shape of the face.
 Accordingly, when a person moves from traditional dentures to dental implants, the resulting gain in self-confidence and ease in social situations can be considerable.

 Getting Dental Implants: Special Considerations